-Let me ask you a very simple and timely question.
-If an unmarried man and woman split up after living together for many years, the woman has no community property rights to the man's business, right?
+If an unmarried couple split up after living together for many years, do both parties to the relationship have community property rights to all of the assets each party holds?

 Summary of Facts

 The unmarried couple, Kimi and David, actually had been married in 1978.
 However, they had divorced in 1982.

 In 1982, David started an auto repair business out of his garage.
 When once things were financially difficult, things eventually got better as a result of the business.
 He and his ex-wife began living together again in 1985.
 However, they did not re-marry.

 They stayed together for another 10 years, raised their two children, and acted like a married couple with their friends and relatives.

 Kimi also worked, while David continued operating his auto body business.

 In 1995, they split up again.
 Kimi filed a petition with the court asking that the court divide their property and liabilities in the same way as if they were married.
 David pointed out that they were unmarried, the business was in his name, and that Kimi had never worked for his auto body shop.
 He said that she had no right to any part of the business, and that her petition should be dismissed.

 The couple could not come to any kind of agreement, so the case was assigned to a judge for trial.
 Snohomish County Superior Court Judge Kathryn Ross ruled that Kimi should be awarded one-half of the value of the business, or $109,362.75.
 The trial court placed a lien on the business of $109,362.75 and gave David eight years to pay it off.